DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-11-29-collecting-more-useful-information-about-why-trainees-withdraw.md

 ## Further work

 After the new reasons for withdrawal have been available to users for a few months, we’ll analyse how they’ve been used.
 This will help us to decide whether to make further changes to the list of reasons.

+{% from "screenshots/macro.njk" import appScreenshots with context %}
+{{ appScreenshots({
+  headingLevel: 2,
+  items: [
+  {
+    id: "1-when-did-trainee-withdraw",
+    text: "Page asking when the trainee withdrew"
+  },
+  {
+    id: "2-why-did-trainee-withdraw",
+    text: "New list of reasons for rejection, using checkboxes so that users can select more than one" },
+  {
+    id: "3-more-details",
+    text: "Page asking for more details about why the trainee withdrew and whether the Department for Education could have done anything to avoid it"
+  },
+  {
+    id: "4-confirm",
+    text: "Check details page with a red button allowing the user to withdraw the trainee" },
+  {
+    id: "5-trainee-page",
+    text: "Trainee record page with a message saying that the trainee has withdrawn, plus a box showing the withdrawal details"
+  },
+  {
+    id: "6-timeline",
+    text: "Timeline showing when the user marked the trainee as withdrawn and when the trainee actually withdrew" }]
+}) }}